What is Calibrated Quantum Mesh?

 Once set up, passing training data through untrained CQMs further defines many of the mesh’s inter-relationships.
 Where applicable, some of the data layers learn from such data as well.
 Often, new relationships and nodes are added to the mesh.
 The more we use CQM the smarter it becomes.

 When we model a workflow using CQM, we avoid designing any blackboxes to the extent possible.
 The modular nature of CQM lets a sub-model act like a Calibrating Data Layer in another model.
 Similarly meshes can be used as nodes, or sub-meshes for other meshes.
 The modularization adds to CQM’s ‘experience’ as we continue to solve more problems.
 Each problem is but an input to the next one.

 The ability of this algorithm to handle fluid, multi-state and inter-connected knowledge fits the needs of natural language.
 Ideas can be expressed as parts of the mesh with varying complexity.
 Keywords are not really important when processing natural language using CQM.
 Similarly, the algo can learn from non-direct corpuses.
 For example, we ran it over HMRC.com, Law.com, Investopedia and a proprietary glossary while helping a UK Tax Advisory.

 In future we intend to use CQM for other basic cognitive processes as well, e.g. processing intonations in speech, or translating ideas back into words.
 Perhaps CQM can also be used to express unarticulated thoughts and process them as well.

-For more details, read Coseer’s White Paper on CQM, published in IEEE’s International Conference on Cognitive Informatics & Cognitive Computing.
+For more details, read Coseer’s Academic Paper on CQM, published in IEEE’s International Conference on Cognitive Informatics & Cognitive Computing.